Things to Do in Waterford Ireland – Exploring Ireland’s Ancient East

 Waterford Ireland is the country’s oldest city, founded in 914 A.D. after the arrival of the Vikings.
 The history of this ancient port is maintained in its many remarkable buildings around the city and it’s Viking Triangle.

-Wherever you go in Waterford, you will stumble on the Viking heritage.
+Wherever you go in Waterford, you will stumble on the Viking heritage and there are many Viking related things to do in Waterford.
 The Norsemen started to attack Ireland in the 8th century, starting with small bands of 3-4 boats that would arrive, raid, and immediately go back to Norway with their loot.

 ‘Bitter is the wind tonight